Services Online

 Minimum Qualifications

-High school diploma or equivalent and four (4) years of experience in automotive or heavy equipment maintenance and repair.
-An equivalent combination of education or experience may be substituted.
+Four (4) years of experience in automotive or heavy equipment maintenance and repair.

 Must possess and maintain a valid Florida Driver’s License.